The curved Mimetic Finite Difference method: allowing grids with curved faces: Curved MFD method

-where $\mat I_{\abs{F(c)}}$ is the identity matrix of order $\abs{F(c)}$ and $\lambda_c$ is the scalar factor
+where $\mathbb{I}_{\abs{F(c)}}$ is the identity matrix of order $\abs{F(c)}$ and $\lambda _{c}$ is the scalar factor

-In \cref{local_mass}, the second term is the so-called \emph{stabilization part} used in the MFD method (e.g. see {\cite[Lemma 2.9 and Corollary 2.1]{Lipnikov2014MimeticFD}}).
-The stabilization part assures that matrix $\mat M^\f_c$ is symmetric, positive-definite and it remains consistent.
-We note that different choices are possible for the stabilization part depending on the specific physical problem under investigation \cite{Bonelle2015LoworderRO}.
+In (\ref{local_mass}), the second term is the so-called \emph{stabilization part} used in the MFD method (e.g. see \cite[Lemma 2.9 and Corollary 2.1]{Lipnikov2014MimeticFD}), which ensures that matrix $\mathbb{M}^{\mathcal F}_{c}$ is symmetric, positive-definite and remains consistent.
+We note that other expressions for the stabilization part are possible \cite{Bonelle2015LoworderRO}.